 6.5 Exterior Lighting

 Exterior tree lighting is permitted subject to the following requirements:

-- All fixtures must have concealed light sources: - All fixtures must be directed downward; tree uplighting is not permitted; - The total number of light fixtures may be restricted in order to maintain a subdued lighting environment along streets.
+- All fixtures must have shielded light sources. - The total number of light fixtures may be • restricted in order to maintain a subdued lighting environment along streets.